 FEMA-designated flood zones delineated on the FIRMs are overlain on our mapped hazard categories.
-FEMA, through its National Flood Insurance Program (NFIP), makes federally subsidized flood insurance available to qualified individuals residing in participating communities.
+FEMA, through its National Flood Insurance Program (NFIP), makes federally subsidized flood insurance available to individuals residing in participating communities.
+Not all areas in the Tickville Spring quadrangle have been mapped by FEMA, and FEMA may designate flood zones in the future.
 FIRMs are legal documents that govern the administration of the NFIP.
-Property owners should consult the appropriate FIRM directly when considering the purchase of NFIP flood insurance.
+Property owners should consult the appropriate FIRM directly when considering the purchase of NFIP flood insurance (https:// msc.fema.gov).
+Flood insurance can also be purchased by landowners outside of mapped zone A designated by FEMA.